warehouse-pg/warehouse-pg-grafana-dashboards/README.md

-# WHPG Grafana & Prometheus Monitoring Setup
+# WHPG Monitoring Setup

-> [!CAUTION]
-> This feature is in Technical Preview and not yet recommended for production deployments.
-We recommend that you try this feature in test or development environments.

-This repository provides a **ready-to-run monitoring stack** for WarehousePG using **Prometheus** and **Grafana**.
+This repository provides a **ready-to-run monitoring stack** for WarehousePG using **Prometheus**, **Loki** and **Grafana**.
 It includes pre-configured dashboards, data sources, and support for custom exporters.
-This setup runs an independent Prometheus and Grafana stack using Docker Compose.
+This setup runs an independent Prometheus, Loki and Grafana stack using Docker Compose.

-It is designed to be a central monitoring point, capable of scraping metrics from:

-* Other Docker containers running on the same host (e.g., exporters from another compose stack).
-* Remote servers (e.g., EC2 instances on AWS).
+`NOTE`
+ -This monitoring stack only visualizes data; it does not collect it.
+To see operational data on the dashboards, user must first install and configure the separate WarehousePG Observability Suite (including the Extension, Collector, and Exporter components) to ensure metrics and logs are correctly shipped to the Prometheus and Loki services within this environment.

 ---